 Once you’ve determined that the BSOD is real, then resolving the issue is a fairly straightforward process.
 Try these troubleshooting tips:

 Malware Issues: After rebooting your PC, you’ll then be able to perform a virus scan.
-This should reveal if the cause of the BSOD is malware or not, and depending on the antivirus software, you may be able to quickly remove the malware and resolve the issue that way.
+This should reveal if the cause of the BSOD is malware or not, and if it is malware you have an IT security risk and you should remove the malware straight away.

 Boot Up in Safe Mode: Safe mode is a way to boot up your PC with only the essential drivers running.
 This is a way to troubleshoot if the problem lies with a certain driver or not.
 While in safe mode, an experienced user or IT technician will be able to access event logs and other tools in order to determine where the problem lies.

 Important Note: In the event that those two options haven't resolved your issue, we strongly suggest that you contact an IT professional before you consider the following two options.

 System Restore: Performing a system restore is a way to troubleshoot the problem and determine if the issue lies with the software.
 A system restore involves restoring the software to a previous version; we should mention that this is a fairly complicated process that an IT technician should oversee, or else risk backtracking over something critical.

 Reinstall Windows: Consider this your last-ditch option since it will completely replace your current operating system with a new installation of Windows.
 If you go through this process and still have the BSOD pop up, then you know that it’s a hardware issue, like a hard drive failure, memory error, etc. Also, if you reinstall Windows, you’ll have to reinstall all of your applications and adjust your settings before you can get back to using your PC like you’re used to.
 Remember, you’ll want to be extremely confident that your data is backed up or stored in a central location before reinstalling Windows.